renard/emacs-build-macosx/README.md

       Does Emacs use -ltiff?                                  no
-      Does Emacs use a gif library?                           no Does Emacs use a png library?                           no Does Emacs use -lrsvg-2?                                no
+      Does Emacs use a gif library?                           no Does Emacs use a png library?                           no Does Emacs use -lrsvg-2?                                yes
       Does Emacs use cairo?                                   no
       Does Emacs use -llcms2?                                 yes
       Does Emacs use imagemagick?                             yes